Superflip: Algorithms

 It has been shown that the shortest path between a solved cube and the superflip requires 20 moves under HTM (the first algorithm is one such example), and that no position requires more moves.
-Contrary to popular belief, however, the superflip is not unique in this regard: there are many other positions that also require 20 moves.
+The superflip is not unique in this regard, as there are many other positions that also require 20 moves.

 Under the more restrictive QTM, the superflip requires at least 24 moves (the second algorithm above is one such sequence), and is not maximally distant from the solved state.
 Instead, when superflip is composed with the "four-dot" or "four-spot" position, in which four faces have their centres exchanged with the centres on the opposite face, the resulting position requires 26 moves under QTM.

 Under STM, the superflip requires at least 16 moves (as shown by the third algorithm).

 The last solution in the table is not optimal under any metric, but is both easiest to learn and fastest to do for humans, as the sequence of moves is very repetitive.